PaulBlanche/frugal/docs/data/integration/oak-integration.md

 ### On demand refresh os static pages

-For all static pages, the server will trigger a rerender of the page with fresh data if the page is request with a `?force_refresh` query parameter.
+For all static pages, the server will trigger a rerender of the page with fresh data if the page is requested with a `?force_refresh` query parameter.

 The server will answer with the newly generated page, and will also cache the page (using the persistance provider configured on frugal).